suresh33661/Games/Snake_game/README.md

 ## Acknowledgments

 - The Snake Game was inspired by the classic Snake game found on early mobile phones.
-- Special thanks to [Author Name] for the [Source of Game Assets] used in this project.

 Enjoy the game!